realshouzy/YTDownloader/README.md

 <br />

-## Info

-This project is mostly finished and technically archived, meaning I probably won't add any new features.
-Although, if necessary, I will fix bugs and other issues.
-Additionally, if someone wants to contribute to this project, any [pull request](https://github.com/realshouzy/YTDownloader/pulls) is welcome.

 ## Disclaimer

+**WARNING: DOWNLOADING COPYRIGHTED MATERIAL IS HIGHLY ILLEGAL!
+I DO NOT TAKE ANY RESPONSIBILITY FOR YOUR USAGE OF THIS TOOL!**

+## Credit

 This concept is **not** my idea.
 I was inspired by **[Clear Code]** from this **[Video]**.
 I took the liberty to add some features, such as downloading playlists, selecting a download directory and other adjustments and improvements.
 You can find the orignial code [here](https://pastebin.com/gRtcAv5c).

 The [icon](assets/YTDownloader.ico) can be found [here](https://imgs.search.brave.com/-YtNT5BoWqxmDjwakgEUWH1MDX6wkgY4psWSZt5BzY4/rs:fit:512:512:1/g:ce/aHR0cHM6Ly9jZG4u/aWNvbi1pY29ucy5j/b20vaWNvbnMyLzEz/ODEvUE5HLzUxMi95/b3V0dWJlZGxfOTM1/MjkucG5n).

-**WARNING: DOWNLOADING COPYRIGHTED MATERIAL IS HIGHLY ILLEGAL!
-I DO NOT TAKE ANY RESPONSIBILITY FOR YOUR USAGE OF THIS TOOL!**

-Note that ``pytube`` occasionally shows some issues with downloading playlists.

-## Download

-- For Windows just download the executable [here](https://github.com/realshouzy/YTDownloader/releases)
-- For Linux or macOS download the source code, install the [requirements](requirements.txt) via pip and run [main.py](scripts/main.py) in the scripts module

-(If you want the latest version, download the source code directly as releases can be delayed.)

 ## Running the Program